-Council is requested to exercise its discretion in relation to the grouped dwelling land use for the site and a shortfall of 6 car parking bays.
+Council is requested to exercise its discretion in relation to the grouped dwelling land use for the site, as well as a cash in lieu payment for a shortfall of 6 car-parking bays.
 Council is also requested to exercise its discretion in assessing the development criteria for setbacks, parking calculations and open space requirements under clause 4.2.1 of the Residential Design Codes 2002 (R-Codes), for mixed-use developments.